 The Nissan Sutherland Factory

 Nissan, a benchmark company, is a company displaying successes in many of today’s Operation Control factors.
 Factors such as Total Quality Management (TQM), Quality Culture, Communication, Lean Processes, Just-In-Time (JIT) inventory systems, and Kaizen--which works towards continuous improvement by increasing efficiency and eliminating waste much like Six Sigma.
 A case study, originally by Mishra, professor of psychology at U.C.
-Davis, and Srivastav professor of sociology at Queens University, then updated in an article written in 2004 by The Times, which is still available to be viewed, portrays the success of the company using these factors to increase quality.
+Davis, and Srivastav, professor of sociology at Queens University, then updated in an article written in 2004 by The Times, which is still available to be viewed, portrays the success of the company using these factors to increase quality.
 Although, the “take the time to do it right the first time” quality moto goes against the fast and cheap model that many corporations have been using (Mishra, 2017; Times, 2004).
 Manufacturers using fast and cheap methods buy substandard materials to save money, then try and cut corners in an attempt to supply very affordable products and still retain profit margins.
 While this works for first run products, external failure proves to be at an expense level that disqualifies this structure for any business seeking longevity.
 When repeated failures occur many firms cut losses by limiting repair of external failures, this, in turn, leads to poor customer satisfaction which leads to bankruptcy (Global Text Project, 2010; Vonderembse M. & White, G. 2013).

 Total quality management works better because customer satisfaction goes up (Global Text Project, 2010).
 For instance, companies like Zappos, Asus, and Tesco have great customer service reviews (Customer, 2017).
 That knowledge leads consumers to purchase their products more often.
 Insignia is successfully manufacturing and selling flat-panel TVs and has a customer service rating in the top 100 (Customer, 2017), although, there are failures that occur.
 Polaroid, on the other hand, almost lost it all and was forced into a realignment.
 One customer reported that he had one of those TVs, and reported customer service was horrible.
 The screen went out, Polaroid charged $300 for a new screen, then sent the wrong one, and when he called them for an exchange, they said that all sales were final and that he would have to purchase another screen for another 300 dollars.
 Needless to say, he will never buy another Polaroid product.
 Today Polaroid has downsized choosing not to own warehouses, or production companies (Kurschner, 2015).
 The importance of quality in production is necessary for longevity.
 Quality in processes is how that is done.
 Nissan can be used as a benchmark in many areas.
 In order to retain success in business today TQM, Six Sigma, and JIT, are necessary in the value chain for profitability and longevity.

-In a review of the case study “Planning for quality and productivity, A Nissan case study,” several key operational and control factors are listed that contributed to Nissan's Sunderland plant (Times, 2004).
+In a review of the case study, “Planning for quality and productivity, A Nissan case study,” several key operational and control factors are listed that contributed to Nissan's Sunderland plant (Times, 2004).
 Nissan selected the Sunderland plant in the United Kingdom for several reasons—the first being location.

 Facility Layouts